 Maulana Azad as the Freedom Fighter

-Abul Kalam Azad’s original name was Abul Kalam Ghulam Muhiyuddi and he was also called as Maulana Abul kalam or Maulana Azad.
+Abdul kalam Azad’s original name was Abdul kalam Ghulam Muhiyuddi and he was also called Maulana Abdul kalam of Maulana Azad.
 He was born on November 11, 1888, in Mecca.

 Azad was the son of Muhammad Khairuddin, an Indian Muslim scholar living in Mecca and his mother was Sheikha Alia bint Mohammad.
 When he was young his family moved back to India and he received a traditional Islamic education at home from his father and other Islamic scholars.
 Azad was influenced by the teaching of an Indian educator Sir Sayyid Ahmad Khan and learned English as well.

 Maulana Azad at the age of twelve got very much active in journalism.
 In 1912 he started writing daily journals and also published a weekly Urdu-language journal by the name Al-Hilal in Calcutta.
 The journal mainly focused on the idea of how the Muslim community can help in fighting against British rule in India.
 Al-Hilal also criticized the Muslim rulers who were supporting the British government.
 The journal became very famous among the Muslim community because of its Anti-British idea and because of that, it was banned by the British government.
 In 1920 he joined the Indian National Congress and helped spread the idea of Independent India among the Indian Muslim community.
 Between the years 1920 to 1924, he also participated in the Khilafat movement which defended the Ottoman Sultan as the head of the Muslim community.